srmainwaring/gz-python/README.md

 ### Install Ignition

 Follow the installation instructions for [Ignition Garden](https://ignitionrobotics.org/docs/garden).
-This project depends on `ignition-msgs9` and `ignition-transport12`.
+This project depends directly on [`ignition-msgs`](https://github.com/ignitionrobotics/ign-msgs) and [`ignition-transport`](https://github.com/ignitionrobotics/ign-transport).
 These may be either available as system installs or in a source install in a local workspace folder which we assume is `~/workspace`.

 ### Install `python-ignition`